success-m/boggle/README.md

 ```
 This installs additional packages.

-update ./api/config/database.yml with your mySQL configutations and run the following command.
+update ./api/config/database.yml with your mySQL configutations and run the following commands.

 ```
 rails db:migrate